oddmario/NVIDIA-Ubuntu-Driver-Guide/README.md

 reboot
 ```

-NOTE: At the time this guide was last updated, 555 is the latest version of the driver available on the repository.
+NOTE: At the time this guide was last updated, 555 is the latest tested version of the driver available on the repository.

 Navigate to https://launchpad.net/~graphics-drivers/+archive/ubuntu/ppa to check what the latest version of the driver is, then replace the `driver-555` part with the version you would like to install.

-3. Once the system has rebooted, run `nvidia-smi` to confirm that the driver has been installed with no issues.
+4. Once the system has rebooted, run `nvidia-smi` to confirm that the driver has been installed with no issues.

 ### Installing through the official NVIDIA installer from the Nvidia.com website

 This procedure is more advanced and is often not recommended.
-And despite so, this is actually the method that I use to maintain an installation of the driver on my own system(s).
-It shall go alright as long as you follow each step with patience and care :)
+However, it shall go alright as long as you follow each step with patience and care :)

 1. Ensure that you have uninstalled any previously installed NVIDIA drivers:
    * to uninstall any Nvidia drivers installed from an APT repository: